 One of the main points was to offer a more varied and flexible supply.
 We are developing a new online platform, which will support this demand.

-First and foremost, the realization of this platform will mean, that you the goods you want in the amount you want – of course according to the season.
+First and foremost, this platform will mean that you can order the goods you want in the amount you want – of course subject to seasonal availability.

 Beside this you will be able to:

-- Subscribe to standard goods instead of having to order for each week.
+- Make a repeat order instead of having to order for each week.

 - Enroll in KBHFF from home and start buying fruit and vegetables right away instead of going down in the department to become a member.

-The platform is being developed under an open source licens.
-It will thus be a common good for food collectives and similar initiatives to reuse and accommodate to own needs.
+The platform is being developed under an open source licence.
+It will thus be a common good for food collectives and similar initiatives to reuse and adapt to their own needs.